aciucaru/synth80s-rasp-pi/README.md

-# Raspberry Pi 80s-style synthesizer anfd sequencer
+# Raspberry Pi 80s-style synthesizer and sequencer

 #### Description:
 This is a synthesizer made with Raspberry Pi, C++ the WiringPi library.